-“Is my partner using party drugs and their life is spinning out of control?”
+“Is my daughter drinking too much?”
+“Is my partner using party drugs?”
+“Is my husband smoking Ice?”
+“Is their life spinning out of control?”

-When we talk about addiction, it’s easy to understand and see that our loved ones are suffering immensely from their substance abuse.
-We know that with the right help, they could be free from their struggles.
+It’s easy to recognise that our loved ones are suffering immensely from their substance abuse and we know that with the right help, they could be free from their struggles.
 As a parent, spouse, sibling or friend, our hearts break as we experience and feel their pain.
-But, helping a loved one with their addiction is not always as simple as reaching out to them.
-In fact, many times, when we do what we think is right – it ends up backfiring, causing a rift, creating arguments, your loved one isolating, and their usage continuing.
+But help is available at Hills & Ranges Private.